oplS17projects/FP1/README.md

 )
 ```
 ![test image](/square_image.jpg?raw=true "Square Image")
 I also used the require graphics/turtle-examples library to try and draw a circle.
-I used the web to see how to draw a circle and found that somone had used this to draw the Olympics symbol using Python.
+I used the web to see how to draw a circle and found that someone had used this to draw the Olympics symbol using Python.
 Seeing this made me want to use Racket to do the same thing.
 I went about this by using a pre-defined function in the graphics/turtle-examples library to make a polygon.
 I turned the polygon into a circle like object by setting the amount of sides to an amount too large to see the edges, thus it took the form of a circle.
 The function looked like this:
 ```racket
 (define (draw_olympics_symbol)
   (move -150)